SuleymanEmirAkin/Programming-Languages/Assignments/Assignment 1/README.md

 How to take input:
 When you run like this ./peakasso
-If you enter 0 the program takes input from .txt file and if you enter takes input from terminal.
+If you enter 0 the program takes input from .txt file and if you enter takes input from terminal.,

+This is my solution there may be some bugs.